 Organic matter in the marine environment

 More than three-quarters of dissolved organic matter in the ocean is found at depths greater than 1000 m.
 This dissolved organic matter can serve as a carbon and energy source for marine microorganisms.
 Conversely, the marine microorganisms may release dissolved organic matter.
 The interplay between these two processes is complex.
-We have been working at multiple sites in the Atlantic and Pacific Ocean to consider the impact of chemical and biological processes on organic matter in the marine environment.
+We work in a variety of marine ecosystems to consider the impact of chemical and biological processes on organic matter in the marine environment.

 For one example of what it is like to conduct research at sea, check out the blog developed by graduate students and postdocs during the 2013 cruise on the R/V Knorr (http://www.deep-dom.blogspot.com/).

-Kujawinski Lab members: Krista Longnecker, Winn Johnson, Catherine Carmichael (past), and Gretchen Swarr
+Kujawinski Lab members: Krista Longnecker, Alex Frank, Gretchen Swarr, Winn Johnson (past), and Catherine Carmichael (past)